 The way that an architect, or an individual who intends to register, chooses to maintain competence will depend on their own learning needs and actual or expected areas of practice.

 For those returning to the Register after an absence or for those returning to practice after a period without practice, an individual may need to consider what resources are available to re-establish competence over the previous two years.
-As well as supervised work, CPD, formal courses, lectures etc, professional bodies, such as the RIBA, may offer specialised courses for this particular purpose, which
+As well as supervised work, CPD, formal courses, lectures etc, professional bodies, such as the RIBA, may offer specialised courses for this particular purpose, which will help re-establish the individual’s competence.

 How should activities relating to maintaining competence be planned and recorded?